Saputo Dairy UK

-Saputo Dairy UK, the trading name of Dairy Crest Limited, is a British dairy products company.
-It was created in 2019 when the Canadian company Saputo Inc bought Dairy Crest.
-Dairy Crest itself was created in 1981 as a spin-off of the Milk Marketing Board.
-Its brands include Saputo Dairy UK, Cathedral City Cheddar Cheese, Country Life Butter, Utterly Butterly, Vitalite and Clover.
+Saputo Dairy UK, also Dairy Crest Limited, is a British dairy products company.
+It was created in 2019 when the Canadian company Saputo Inc bought the Dairy Crest company, which had been created in 1981 as a spin-off of the Milk Marketing Board.
+Its brands include Cathedral City Cheddar cheese, Country Life butter, Utterly Butterly, Vitalite, Wensleydale and Clover.

 Dairy Crest processed and sold milk (wholesale and via doorstep deliveries) and owned the milkshake brand Frijj until the sale of that part of the business to Germany's Müller in 2015.
 The company was listed on the London Stock Exchange as Dairy Crest plc, until it was acquired by Saputo in 2019.
 Saputo rebranded the company under its own name later that year.

 History

 Dairy Crest was established in 1981 as the milk processing arm of the Milk Marketing Board.
 In 1983, the company launched Clover, a dairy spread.
-The company established a joint venture with French dairy company Yoplait in 1981, called Yoplait Dairy Crest (sometimes abbreviated to YDC).
+The company established a joint venture with French dairy company Yoplait in 1981, called Yoplait Dairy Crest.
 YDC is 51% owned by Yoplait and 49% by Dairy Crest, and distributes Yoplait brand products in the UK.

 In 1995, Dairy Crest bought the Cathedral City brand of cheese from Mendip Foods Ltd. The business was privatised the following year and Dairy Crest was listed on the London Stock Exchange.